Vuk241/TC_AudioPlayer/README.md

 Supports :- M4A, MP3, WEBM and WAV!

+NOTE :- In CMD ( Command Prompt ), you have to type command :- pip install moviepy, pip install python-vlc and pip install opencv-python to everything be stable and TC_AudioPlayer be stable working!

-You can easily and your music and your playlist and to relax listening them!
+After that, you can easily and your music and your playlist and to relax listening them!

 Copying my code is strictly prohibited!